soobinrho/deploy-nsustain.com/README.md

 > To encrypt the network traffic with https, one commonly-used way is to obtain an SSL/TLS certificate from certificate authorities such as Let's Encrypt.
 > Here, however, I opted to use Cloudflare Tunnel.
 > It has two advantages:
+> (a) Ease of use.
-> (a) ease of use because I just need to add `cloudflared` to my Docker Compose `compose.yaml` and configure the rest from Cloudflare's settings website, and
+> To implement it, I just need to add it to my Docker Compose `compose.yaml`, and configure the rest from the Cloudflare Tunnel dashboard.
+> (b) Automatic encryption of all traffic.
-> (b) security it provides for both the user and my server as it automatically encrypts all web traffic, which I think is easier than setting up a SSL/TLS certificate myself and configuring a separate `nginx.conf` for that use case.
+> Setting up a Cloudflare Tunnel provides automatic encryption of all web traffic, which to me is a little bit simpler than setting up a SSL/TLS certificate myself and having to configure a new `nginx.conf` for that use case.

->
+> [!NOTE]
 > `syslog` is a plaintext logging system,<sup>[1]</sup> while `journald` is a binary
 > logging system. `journald` was created more recently, but I chose to
 > use `syslog` (rsyslog) because `syslog` is said to be simpler at